Excellent

 Get a fixed-price quote

-Enter the property postcode and purchase price on our booking page.
-We provide an instant fixed fee for your FK20 survey, adjusted for the property's age and type, with no hidden charges.
+Just enter the property postcode and purchase price on our booking page.
+We then show an instant fixed fee for your FK20 survey, adjusted for the property’s age and type, with no hidden charges.

 2